Marwanmhks/Autosar/readme.md

 # Goal
 The aim of this project was to demonstrate compliance to AUTOSAR architecture through the execution of the tasks described above.
-The DIO and PORT drivers used in the project were written while adhering as closely as pssoible to AUTOSAR SWS.
+The DIO and PORT drivers used in the project were written while adhering as closely as possible to AUTOSAR SWS.
-Moreover, the file architecture used was implemented with abstraction and layered architecture in mind. where the hardware specific components are arranged together below the application and service layers (mainly CAN in this project) and this also can be seen below
+Moreover, the file architecture used was implemented with abstraction and layered architecture in mind, where the hardware specific components are arranged together below the application and service layers (mainly CAN in this project) and this also can be seen below
 ![inclusion tree](img/inclusion_tree.png)